engineyard/engineyard-jenkins/README.md

 In the very first release of `engineyard-hudson`:

-* there is no support for authentication/authorization of Hudson CI.
+* There is no support for authentication/authorization of Hudson CI.
-* git URLs are converted to public `git://` urls on Hudson; until deploy key support is added
+* Git URLs are converted to public `git://` urls on Hudson; until deploy key support is added.
-* no mail server configured for Hudson CI build failure notifications
+* No mail server configured for Hudson CI build failure notifications.
+* The initial steps for setting up and testing your Rails app are determined by the [hudson](http://github.com/cowboyd/hudson.rb) CLI project.
+Currently they assume you use bundler and "rake default" runs all your tests.
+Change them via Hudson CI.
+* It is not using the MySQL database provisioned on your AppCloud instance just yet.

 That is, its really only useful - at this very "alpha" instant in time - to Open Source Rails projects.
 But that's just me being brutally honest.